 Can I keep using my old truck?

-With few exceptions (listed below), if your truck is over 26,000 lbs.
-GVWR and has a model year 1996 or newer engine, it must be equipped with a particulate matter (PM) filter to operate in California.
-If the engine is a model year 1995 or older, the Truck and Bus Regulation prohibits its operation in the state.
+With few exceptions (listed below), if your truck has a model year 2006 or older engine, the Truck and Bus Regulation prohibits its operation in the state.
 See below for possible exceptions to these rules.
-Model years 1996 through 2009 have upcoming deadlines when they must comply with the 2010 (or newer) emission standards, or be retired, as shown in the compliance table for heavier vehicles below.
+Model years 2007 through 2009 must comply with the 2010 (or newer) emission standards by January 1, 2023, or be retired, as shown in the compliance table below.

-Starting in 2019, trucks must demonstrate compliance with the CARB Truck & Bus Regulation in order to renew registration with the DMV.
+Since 2019, trucks have been required to demonstrate compliance with the CARB Truck & Bus Regulation in order to renew registration with the DMV.

-There are some exceptions to the general rules and the Engine Model Year Schedule, which require registration with and annual reporting to CARB.
-The first two special provisions below are more regularly used by SLO County trucks than the others:
+There are some exceptions to the general rules and the Engine Model Year Schedule.
+Exercising these exceptions require registration with and annual reporting to CARB:

 Low-use vehicles that report annually to CARB and operate 1,000 miles or less in California are exempt from the PM filter and engine replacement rules.

 The NOx-Exempt Area Extension allows vehicles that are equipped with a PM filter to operate indefinitely in the NOx-Exempt areas of the state.
+Vehicle labeling and annual reporting is required.
 Our local NOx-Exempt area includes Santa Barbara, San Luis Obispo, Monterey, Santa Cruz and San Benito Counties.

 In areas of California like ours that have better air quality, the state allows trucks that are equipped with PM filters to operate indefinitely – that is, they are not required to retire the engine or comply with the 2010 (or newer) emission standards.
-To use this option, the truck must stay in the NOx-Exempt areas of the state, and must be reported to CARB and labeled “NE” on both doors.
+To use this option, the truck must stay in the NOx-Exempt areas of the state, must be reported annually to CARB, and must be labeled “NE” on both doors.
 Our local NOx-Exempt area includes Santa Barbara, San Luis Obispo, Monterey, Santa Cruz and San Benito Counties.
-If you are replacing your older truck, using this option would allow you to replace it with a new or used truck, as long as it is equipped with a PM filter.
 According to the current Truck & Bus Regulation, NOx-Exempt vehicles can operate in NOx-Exempt areas indefinitely.
+For more information on the NOx Exempt Area Extension, see the CARB Fact Sheet: https://ww3.arb.ca.gov/msprog/onrdiesel/documents/fsnoxexempt.pdf

 Can I retrofit my old truck?